SECURITIES AND EXCHANGE COMMISSION

 Declines in the demand for office space in the New York metropolitan area, and in particular midtown Manhattan, could adversely affect the value of our real estate portfolio and our results of operations and, consequently, our ability to service current debt and to pay dividends and distributions to security holders.

-The majority of our property holdings are comprised of commercial office properties located in midtown Manhattan.
-Our property holdings also include some retail properties and multifamily residential properties.
+A significant majority of our property holdings are comprised of commercial office properties located in midtown Manhattan.
+Our property holdings also include some retail properties.
 As a result of the concentration of our holdings, our business is dependent on the condition of the New York metropolitan area economy in general and the market for office space in midtown Manhattan in particular.
-Future weakness and uncertainty in the New York metropolitan area economy could materially reduce the value of our real estate portfolio and our rental revenues, and thus adversely affect our cash flow and our ability to service current debt and to pay dividends and distributions to security holders.
+Future weakness and uncertainty in the New York metropolitan area economy could materially reduce the value of our real estate portfolio and our rental revenues, and thus adversely affect our cash flow and our ability to service our debt obligations and to pay dividends and distributions to security holders.

 We may be unable to renew leases or relet space as leases expire.

 If tenants decide not to renew their leases upon expiration, we may not be able to relet the space.
 Even if tenants do renew or we can relet the space, the terms of a renewal or new lease, taking into account among other things, the cost of improvements to the property and leasing commissions, may be less favorable than the terms in the expired leases.
-As of December 31, 2020, approximately 35.3% of the rentable square feet at our consolidated properties and approximately 30.6% of the rentable square feet at our unconsolidated joint venture properties are scheduled to expire by December 31, 2025.
-As of December 31, 2020, these leases had annualized escalated rent totaling $253.7 million and $330.9 million, respectively.
+As of December 31, 2021, approximately 38.0% of the rentable square feet at our consolidated properties and approximately 29.3% of the rentable square feet at our unconsolidated joint venture properties are scheduled to expire by December 31, 2026.
+As of December 31, 2021, these leases had annualized escalated rent totaling $242.7 million and $428.9 million, respectively.
 In addition, changes in space utilization by tenants may cause us to incur substantial costs in renovating or redesigning the internal configuration of the relevant property in order to renew or relet space.
-If we are unable to promptly renew the leases or relet the space at similar rates or if we incur substantial costs in renewing or reletting the space, our cash flow and ability to service debt obligations and pay dividends and distributions to security holders could be adversely affected.
+If we are unable to promptly renew the leases or relet the space at similar rates or if we incur substantial costs in renewing or reletting the space, our cash flow and ability to service our debt obligations and pay dividends and distributions to security holders could be adversely affected.

 We face significant competition for tenants.